Haque Academy

 Haque Academy is a co-educational school based in the Defence Housing Authority locality of Karachi in Pakistan.
 The school caters to students from the first grade up to O levels.
 Established in August 2008, it is designed around a central landscaped courtyard and consists of a large, purpose-built building with classrooms, science laboratories, a library, an art room, music room and auditorium.
 There is a large playground for sports and recreational activities.
 There are about 1000 students.

 Mrs Haque's Nursery

 The school is affiliated with and was established as institution to Mrs Haque's Nursery, a pre-school which provides early childhood education, catering to students from prep to kindergarten.
-Children who complete their preliminary education at Mrs Haque's Nursery may choose to move into the Haque Academy to continue further studies, as part of a smooth transition in the same education system.
+Children who complete their preliminary education at Mrs Haque's Nursery usually move into the Haque Academy to continue further studies, as part of a smooth transition in the same education system.

-Student life

-Haque Academy is ranked number 3 in athletics in Sindh.
-Two more floors have been built.
-The school has extra-curricular activities like robotics, cooking, swimming, dancing, yoga and comic illustration as well as many others.
-The school has sports including football, cricket, table tennis, throw ball, and basketball.
-It has won numerous trophies in football throw ball and cricket.